 Not all the activities have to be done in one day.
 Spread them out over the entire month.
 Start with picking one activity and plan ahead to create a week where everything is highlighted around that activity.
 Include additional activities and new foods to go along with that week.
-Start with January 2024!
-This month is all about New River Gorge in West Virginia.
-Can you jump in the Color and Shape River?
-Each of the children in your care can create their own masterpiece with Paint with Leaves.
-Follow up your craft and game with Sunset Grits.
+Start with January 2025!
+This month is all about building with our friends.
+Can the children build their own skyscraper with Stack a Cup?
+Each of the children in your care will build their agility playing Number Jump and seeing how high they can count.
+Add to your day with the recipe Build-a-Lunch as the children use meal components to make their own sandwiches.

-Don't stop there - check out fiction and nonfiction books about the National Park and West Virginia from the library, print pages to color and incorporate more crafts and activities where children can learn about this interesting region.
+Don't stop there - check out fiction and nonfiction books about building and construction from the library, print pages to color and incorporate more crafts and activities where children can learn, ask questions and have hands-on experiences.